Return to top

 🍽 Serving Suggestions

 There are so many ways to serve this delicious vegan frittata!
-Here are some of our favorites:
+Here are some of my favorites:

 🫙 Storage Directions

-To Reheat: Warm in a 350 degree oven for 10 minutes or until warmed through.
-You can also heat this no egg frittata in the microwave — heat for 30 seconds at a time until warm.
+Reheating: I warm it in a 350°F oven for about 10 minutes until heated through.
+If I’m in a rush, I microwave it for 30 seconds at a time until warm.

 ❓Recipe FAQs